sangres.com sangres.com

 The Great Dikes were formed during the same period of volcanic activity as the Spanish Peaks, Mt.
 Mestas and Silver Mountain.
 At the time these vertical granite formations were formed by molten rock, they were located several thousand feet underground, below and among many layers of sedimentary rock.
 Over time, as the ground rose and the softer rock was eroded away, these igneous intrusions were exposed.

 There are essentially three different sets of dikes in the area.
-One set emanates radially from the West Spanish Peak.
-The second set emanates radially from Silver Mountain.
+One set emanates radially around the West Spanish Peak.
+The second set emanates radially around Silver Mountain.
 The third set crosses the landscape in a roughly N80E direction.
 The dikes in this third set are roughly parallel to one another and are the longest and oldest of the dikes.
 This third set of dikes was formed about the same time as the Sangre de Cristo Uplift, the event that pushed up the Sangre de Cristo Mountains between 2 north-south running fault lines about 27 million years ago.
 The Spanish Peaks, Silver Mountain, Mt.
 Mestas, the White Sisters, the Sheep Mountains, and the Black Hills in Huerfano County, along with their associated radial dike systems, were formed about 25 million years ago, east of the Alvarado Fault (which defines the east side of the Sangre de Cristo's) and east of the Dakota Wall.
 The volcanic plugs at Gardner, Huerfano Butte and Goemmer Butte were formed at the same time.

 Selecting one of the photos below will open a new window or new tab in your browser